 Zeppole – Italian Style Donut

-The Zeppole takes me back a few decades.
+The Zeppole (Italian donut) takes me back a few decades.
 As a matter of fact, I remember several different relatives making these gorgeous, fluffy balls of fried dough whenever family came together.
 While the methods and ingredients amongst the cooks were different, the taste were surprisingly and on the positive side, all delicious.
 Generally speaking, some of the cooks rolled their Zeppole in cinnamon sugar, some were drizzled with chocolate, some were surprisingly made with potatoes, while others were simply flour, water and yeast.
 Despite the many variations in ingredients and methods, they were all surprisingly very good.

 A Mother’s Recipe